ChrisWinters/multisite-robotstxt-manager/readme.txt

 * Better WordPress Google XML Sitemaps: http://wordpress.org/extend/plugins/bwp-google-xml-sitemaps/
 * Search For Others: http://wordpress.org/extend/plugins/search.php?q=multisite+sitemap

-For "real" Multisite HOST Networks, use the Wordpress plugin: BWP Google XML Sitemaps - This plugin will list each Websites Sitemap URL's in the Root Network Website's robots.txt file.
+For "real" Multisite HOST Networks, use the WordPress plugin: BWP Google XML Sitemaps - This plugin will list each Websites Sitemap URL's in the Root Network Website's robots.txt file.

 == Changelog ==

+= 1.0.8 =
+* New plugin structure/files, using the same option names.
+* Added a new tab "Cleaner" to the Network Admin area.
+* Added a two stage cleaning process - check & clean.
+* Added a check for a physical robots.txt file.
+* Check for missing robots.txt file rewrite rule moved to Cleaner tab section.
+* Added a Network tab to Websites for quick access to plugin admin within the Network.
+* Modified the plugin admin areas to be more visually friendly.
+* Moved screenshots/header/thumbnail images into the assets folder.

 = 1.0.7 =
 * Bug: Fixed bad calls from helper class causing options not saving for each site.
 Thanks Benjamin https://github.com/benjaminniess

 = 1.0.6 =
 * Bug: Corrected class_helper->getSitemapUrl() - printing "No Sitemap Found" in robots.txt files